opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Behaviour driven development.
 Combines TDD and DDD, into an agile methodology
 * Encourages communication and creates shared understanding
 * Living, executable documentation that non-programmers understand.
 Always correct.
+* Feature file
+    - Feature
+    - Scenario
+    - In order to...
+    - Who gets the benefit?

 ## Migrating to Symfony one route at a time (Steve Winter)